School holiday activity FAQs

 No. Due to child safety standards, our programs and spaces are youth specific.

-If you have a carer, please reach out to us so we can chat about how best to support you.
+If you have a carer/ support worker, please reach out to us so we can chat about how best to support you and the young person in your care.

 I feel uncomfortable with my 13 y/o mixing with 25 y/olds.
 Why is it such a big age range?

 Absolutely.
 All young people are welcome to access the programs and services we offer.
-We encourage you to give us a call if your child has specific needs, or requirements.
+We encourage you to contact us if your child has specific needs and requirements, to ensure they are able to be accommodated.

 For additional questions/ concerns, please contact us on 03 9932 4000 or youth@hobsonsbay.vic.gov.au.